Skip to main content

 View pregame photos as the Vikings get set for the Week 7 matchup against the Lions at US Bank Stadium.

-Goff found Amon-Ra St. Brown for a 35-yard TD on Detroit's next series and finished 7-for-7 with 118 yards passing in the second quarter – he started the game 15-for-15; his first incompletion was impacted at the line by Vikings defensive tackle Jonathan Bullard.
-Goff completed 88% of his throws for 280 yards.
+Goff found Amon-Ra St. Brown for a 35-yard TD on Detroit's next series and finished 7-for-7 with 118 yards passing in the second quarter – he started the game 15-for-15; his first incompletion was deflected at the line by Vikings defensive tackle Jonathan Bullard.
+Overall, Goff completed 88% of his throws for 280 yards and a 140.0 passer rating.

-Bynum applauded Goff for finding the weaknesses against the Vikings blitzes.
+Bynum applauded Goff for discerning the weaknesses against the Vikings blitzes.

 "There's always a beater in every single defense," Bynum said.
 "Credit to him for finding those."